CalebJaye/Mod-7-Project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Ticket description and due date
+- [Create scrum board   Due 3/13 ] Ticket description and due date
-- [ ] Ticket description and due date
+- [Create repo    Due 3/13 ] Ticket description and due date
-- [ ] Ticket description and due date
+- [Proposal   Due 3/14] Ticket description and due date

 **Day 2**
 - [ ] Ticket description and due date